cbushdor/MyDefPag/README.md

 ## FILE README.POD

 By default only README.pod is interpreted in the current directory.
-To write *.pod scripts go to (https://perldoc.perl.org/perlpod). scripting language. [^2].
+To write *.pod scripts go to https://perldoc.perl.org/perlpod.
+Only one README.pod file per directory is allowed but that directory can have as many as *.pod file as needed!

 # Technical prerequisites